-76ob, Postwar Architecture.
+760b, Postwar Architecture.
 3 credits.
 The course discusses the changing attitudes in architectural culture after World War II, informed by the critique and reevaluation of the modern movement.
 Particular attention is given to the main paradigms of the period: regionalism, new building technologies, and urbanism.
 Geographically the seminar addresses European and American debates as well as the new emerging architecture "scenes" in Japan and South America.
 Key issues that dominate these global debates are discussed as they range from the main problems of housing shortage, reconstruction, and rapid urban growth to the quest for meaning through the use of symbolic form and popular iconography.
 (This course satisfies the M.Arch.
 I History and Theory elective requirement.)
 Limited enrollment.
-(Not offered in 2002-2003.)
+(Not offered in 2003-2004.)
 Eeva-Liisa Pelkonen.

-762a, Issues in Modern American Architecture: Modernism 1920-1940.
+762a, Issues in Modern American Architecture: How Historicism Happened-American Modernism,1945-1965.
 3 credits.
-This seminar investigates the impact of European modernism on American practice between the two World Wars.
-Close attention is paid to the work of such established American talents as Frank Lloyd Wright, Raymond Hood, George Howe, Norman Bel Geddes, and Raymond Loewy as well as European émigrés like Josef Urban, Frederick Kiesler, Knud Lonberg-Holm, Richard Neutra, Rudolph Schindler, and Albert Frey.
-The seminar looks at architecture; the decorative arts; the new discipline of industrial design; and the propagandizing role of various journals, the Metropolitan Museum of Art, and the Museum of Modern Art.
-The course includes lectures by the instructor and outside guests as well as verbal and written presentations by students.
+This seminar examines the development of modern architecture as a new, largely American-trained generation of architects rose to prominence, including the architectural work of Philip Johnson, Louis Kahn, Eero Saarinen, Paul Rudolph, I.M.
+Pei, Edward Durell Stone, Marcel Breuer, Minoru Yamasaki, and Morris Lapidus as well as the post-war work built in the United States by the pioneers of modernism, including Mies van der Rohe, Le Corbusier, Walter Gropius, and Alvar Aalto.
+The course includes lectures by the instructor and outside guests as well as verbal and written presentations by the students.
 (This course satisfies the M.Arch.
 I History and Theory elective requirement.)
 Limited enrollment.
 Robert A.M.
-Stern
+Stern.

 763b, Comparative Analysis of Architectural Form.
 3 credits.
 This seminar examines the evolving geometric, technical, and philosophic structures that constitute architectural form from the Renaissance to the present.
 Computers, models, and drawing techniques are used as tools for analysis, and readings address larger cultural issues relating to the historic period.
 Students are expected to present case studies of specific buildings in both written and visual formats.
 Limited enrollment.
-(Not offered in 2002-2003.)
 Edward Mitchell.

 764b, Modern American Urbanism.
 3 credits.
 The development of American urbanism in the twentieth century.
 (This course satisfies the M. Arch.
 I History and Theory elective requirement.)
 Limited enrollment.
-(Not offered in 2002-2003.)
+(Not offered in 2003-2004.)
 Robert A.M.
 Stern.

 765a, History of Landscape Architecture: Antiquity to 1700 in Western Europe.
 3 credits.
 This course presents an introductory survey of the history of gardens and the wider, cultivated landscape in Western Europe, focusing primarily on Italy.
 The course examines chronologically the evolution of several key elements in landscape design: architectural and garden typologies; issues of topography and geography; various uses of water; organization and availability of plant materials; and matters of garden decoration.
-Specific gardens or representations of landscape in each of the four periods under discussion - Ancient Roman; medieval; early and late Renaissance; and Baroque - are examined and situated within their own cultural context.
+Specific gardens or representations of landscape in each of the four periods under discussion-Ancient Roman; medieval; early and late Renaissance; and Baroque-are examined and situated within their own cultural context.
 (This course satisfies the M.Arch.
 I History and Theory elective requirement.)
 Limited enrollment.
 Bryan Fuermann.